data-apis/array-api/spec/API_specification/searching_functions.md

 -   Positional parameters must be [positional-only](https://www.python.org/dev/peps/pep-0570/) parameters.
 Positional-only parameters have no externally-usable name.
 When a function accepting positional-only parameters is called, positional arguments are mapped to these parameters based solely on their order.
 -   Optional parameters must be [keyword-only](https://www.python.org/dev/peps/pep-3102/) arguments.
--   Broadcasting semantics must follow the semantics defined in :ref:`broadcasting`.
+-   Broadcasting semantics must follow the semantics defined in {ref}`broadcasting`.
--   Unless stated otherwise, functions must support the data types defined in :ref:`data-types`.
+-   Unless stated otherwise, functions must support the data types defined in {ref}`data-types`.
--   Unless stated otherwise, functions must adhere to the type promotion rules defined in :ref:`type-promotion`.
+-   Unless stated otherwise, functions must adhere to the type promotion rules defined in {ref}`type-promotion`.

+## Objects in API

 <!-- NOTE: please keep the functions in alphabetical order -->